eTrustyMPC/research/multi-tenancy.md

     - Running different applications within your company, all using the same app core instance.
     - Running different dev envs (dev1, dev2, staging, cicd, prod, etc) for the same application.

 When you start the core for the first time, backend server creates an app (appId is `"public"`) and one tenant in it (tenantId is `"public"`).
 From there on, both tenants and apps can be created dynamically at runtime by querying the core.
-When you create a new app, you also get a new tenant (tenantId is `"public""") as part of that app created for you.
+When you create a new app, you also get a new tenant (tenantId is `"public"`) as part of that app created for you.

 ## Relation to end users and their data
 In a multi app, multi tenant setup:
-- A user can be uniquely recognised by their appId -> userId.
+- A user can be uniquely recognized by their appId -> userId.
 This allows the same user to be shared across tenants (if you want that to happen).
 - The identity of the user (their email for example) can be uniquely identified by appId -> tenantId -> email.
 This allows the same email to be used across tenants in a way that they are still treated as different users (they will have different user IDs).
 The same holds true for phone numbers and third party login profile
 - Roles and permissions are created on an app level, but their mapping to the users are defined on a tenant level.
 This means that the same user shared across tenants can have different roles / permissions, depending on the tenant they are currently logged into.
 It also means that you can share the same role / permission set across tenants.
 - Sessions are per tenant (appId -> tenantId -> session handle) and cannot be shared across tenants.